Category:

 Post-Baseball

 After retiring from professional baseball, Bonds has been involved in other projects.
 This includes the reality TV show "Bonds on Bonds" (2006), which aired briefly in April and May before getting canceled in June 2006.
-He is not a member of the MLB Players Association's licensing agreement, because he felt like making his own independent marketing deals would prove to be more lucrative.
-As a result, he does not appear in some baseball video games, and is replaced by generic characters such as "Jon Dowd" in "MVP Baseball 2005".
+He is not a member of the MLB Players Association's licensing agreement because he felt like making his own independent marketing deals would prove to be more lucrative.
+As a result, he does not appear in some baseball video games and is replaced by generic characters such as "Jon Dowd" in "MVP Baseball 2005".

 Personal Life

 In August 1987, Bonds met Susann "Sun" Margreth Branco.
-They eloped to Las Vegas in February 1988, ultimately separated in June 1994, and finalized their divorce in December 1994, before getting their marriage annulled by the Catholic Church in 1997.
+They eloped to Las Vegas in February 1988, ultimately separated in June 1994, and finalized their divorce in December 1994 before getting their marriage annulled by the Catholic Church in 1997.
 Together, they share two children, Nikolai and Shikari.
-He then was in a relationship with Kimberly Bell from 1994 to May 2003.
+He was in a relationship with Kimberly Bell from 1994 to May 2003.
 However, in January 1998, he married his second wife, Liz Watson.
 His marriage to Watson lasted until February 2010, and they have one child together, Aisha.

 Real Estate

-In 2000 Barry paid $5.3 million for an incredible newly-built mansion on nearly 2-acres located in a gated community called Beverly Park high up in the hills of Beverly Hills.
+In 2000, Barry paid $5.3 million for an incredible newly-built mansion on nearly 2 acres located in a gated community called Beverly Park high up in the hills of Beverly Hills.
 Barry sold the home in 2014 for a mouth-watering $22 million to a Russian billionaire.
 The billionaire tried to flip the house a year later for $36 million, ultimately accepting $26 million in 2016.
-In 2019 the home was sold again, this time for $23 million.
-In June 2020 actress Sofia Vergara paid $26 million for the property.
+In 2019, the home was sold again, this time for $23 million.
+In June 2020, actress Sofia Vergara paid $26 million for the property.

 Barry Bonds Career Earnings